Pay using Google Pay

 - Version 3.70 and higher.

-- Bank card used for payment is a Google Pay partner and is linked to your device using Google Wallet and other Google services.
+- A Google Pay partner bank card linked to your device via the Google Wallet app as well as other Google services.

 - Does not function on Android smartwatches (Wear OS).